Microsoft-Web/HOL-MVC4DependencyInjection/HOL.md

 ### The Dependency Injection (DI) Design Pattern ###

-Dependency injection (DI) design pattern separates the component behavior from the resolution of dependencies without object intervention.
+The Dependency injection (DI) design pattern separates the component behavior from the resolution of dependencies without object intervention.

 This pattern is a particular implementation of Inversion of Control, where the consumer object receives the dependencies inside constructor properties or arguments.